 At GameStop, the communities we serve worldwide are the backbone of our business.
-For this reason, we extend support beyond the four walls of our stores to improve the lives of families of our guests and associates.
+For this reason, we extend support beyond the four walls of our stores to improve the lives of families of our customers and associates.

-It’s our vision to use gaming, technology and geek fanaticism for “The Power of Good” by supporting key nonprofit partners that passionately improve youth wellbeing and create inclusive, responsible communities through fund raising, ongoing volunteerism and sustainability efforts.
+It’s our vision to use gaming and pop culture for “The Power of Good” by supporting national and local nonprofit partners that passionately improve youth wellbeing, support military veterans, and promote inclusive and responsible communities through fund raising, ongoing volunteerism and sustainability efforts.

-We primarily support the Make-A-Wish Foundation, Autism Speaks and Children’s Miracle Network, Call of Duty Endowment, and the Starlight Foundation in Australia through various in-store donation campaigns and associate volunteerism.
-Our family of GameStop associates continue to give back in the communities in which we live, work and play, and we also make sure we take care of our own GameStop family through the Gamer Fund Employee Assistance Program.
+Our global family of brands primarily support the Make-A-Wish Foundation, Children's Miracle Network, Call of Duty Endowment, and the Starlight Foundation in Australia through various in-store donation campaigns and associate volunteerism.
+Our global team of associates continue to give back in the communities in which we live, work and play, and we also make sure we take care of our own GameStop family through the Gamer Fund Employee Assistance Program.

 Beyond our giving power, we also concentrate on reducing our impact to the environment through our Power to the Planet green initiatives.
 We have a very unique and robust refurbishment and recycling program that results in significant amounts of e-waste being kept out of landfills.
 Through our trade-in program, we take in software (CDs) and electronic devices and accessories that are otherwise destined for landfills and either refurbish or recycle them.
 In 2018 alone, through our U.S. refurbishment center, GameStop refurbished over 5 million pieces of software (CDs) and over 3 million consumer electronic devices, and recycled over 2.7 million pounds of e-waste that could not be refurbished by cleaning, repairing or reselling the refurbished products in our different retail channels.